 July 21, 2020 RES-2020-121

 September 15, 2020 RES-2020-153

 November 10, 2020 RES-2020-186

 January 5, 2021 RES-2021-013

 March 2, 2021 RES-2021-036

 April 27, 2021 RES-2021-070

 June 22, 2021 RES-2021-105

 August 17, 2021 RES-2021-144

 October 12, 2021 RES-2021-171

-December 7, 2021 RES-2021-216

-February 8, 2022 RES-2022-021

-- 4. In light of the continuing conditions of homelessness within the city, which were exacerbated by the 2017 fire emergency and substantial loss of residential units, and further exacerbated by the COVID-19 public health emergency, staff is recommending that the Council maintain the proclamation in full force and effect at this time.
-If approved, this will be the fifty-fifth extension. - 5.
+- 4. In light of the continuing conditions of homelessness within the city, which were exacerbated by the 2017 fire emergency and substantial loss of residential units, and now further exacerbated by the COVID-19 public health emergency, staff is recommending that the Council maintain the proclamation in full force and effect at this time.
+If approved, this will be the fifty-fourth extension. - 5.
 The City is engaged in a range of efforts to address homelessness as part of Council's Housing First Strategy.
 These include investing in evidenced-based solutions such as housing-focused shelter at the Samuel L. Jones Hall Homeless Shelter and Family Support Center, street outreach through the Homeless Outreach Services Team (HOST), expanded services at the Homeless Services Center, and resources for housing assistance, tenant assistance, and landlord incentives and risk mitigation through the creation of a Housing First Fund.
 The City also launched the Homeless Encampment Assistance Pilot Program, a multi-disciplinary team focused on a compassionate approach to addressing the health, safety and shelter needs of persons living in encampments, as well as to mitigate the impacts to surrounding communities.
-The City also instituted several programs to protect individuals experiencing homelessness during the COVID-19 pandemic, including hotel accommodations for the most vulnerable and a Safe Social Distancing Site for those otherwise in unhealthy crowded encampments.
-The City has also launched a Safe Parking Program on City property to provide a safe space and support services for those living in their vehicles.
-With a Housing First focus, the Program is designed to help individuals find and transition into permanent housing. - 6.
+The City also instituted several programs to protect individuals experiencing homelessness during the COVID-19 pandemic, including hotel accommodations for the most vulnerable and a Safe Social Distancing Site for those otherwise in unhealthy crowded encampments. - 6.
 The declarations provide the City with greater flexibility to address the homeless crisis by waiving certain health, safety, and zoning restrictions for the use of public property (declaration of shelter crisis) or private property (declaration of local homeless emergency) to create additional shelter for persons experiencing homelessness.
 For example, the City has increased shelter bed capacity at the Samuel L. Jones Hall Homeless Shelter and expanded services at the Homeless Services Center without going through a formal process to modify the conditional use permits for these facilities as well as allowed for the provision of services on private property through the Community Homeless Assistance Program (CHAP).
 The additional flexibility provided by the declaration continues to be particularly critical as we seek to address the needs of persons experiencing homelessness during the current public health emergency.